purchasingtoolpak/lanyon/_posts/2017-04-28-flexible-supplier-scorecard-template.md

 ---
 layout: post
 title: Flexible Supplier Scorecard Template
 description: The flexible scorecard template will scorecard both goods and services suppliers.
+Buyers can customize the scorecard to address unique requirements of the buying category.
+For example, this template could scorecard both goods and services suppliers.
-image: site.baseurl/img/flexible-scorecard-template.png
+image: {site.baseurl}/img/flexible-scorecard-template.png
 published: true
 ---